GIT_FEED

 What it does

-Task is a free, open-source tool that lets software teams automate repetitive development and deployment workflows — things like building apps, running tests, or preparing software for release — using simple configuration files instead of complex custom scripts.
-Think of it as a modern, easier-to-use alternative to 'Make,' a decades-old standard tool that most development teams rely on but find painful to work with.
+Task is a free, open-source tool that lets software teams automate repetitive development chores — like building, testing, and deploying their software — using simple instruction files called Taskfiles.
+Think of it as a modern, easier-to-use replacement for Make, a decades-old standard tool that developers use to define and run sequences of commands with a single instruction.

 Why it matters